16thExegesisDH/Segmentation_model/README.md

 Fine-tuning of a segmentation model for Latin printed text in Roman script

 ---

 ## Objectif
-Automate as much as possible the retrieval of verses during segmentation behind the label: 'MainZoneHead''
+Automate as much as possible the retrieval of verses during segmentation behind the label: **MainZoneHead**

 ---

 ## 📂 Project Setup